 Have you ever found yourself yelling incessantly or laying on your horn obnoxiously because another driver pulled out in front of you, reversed without looking, or stole your parking spot?

 Happy Holidays!
 Welcome to the craziness of the holiday shopping season and the way people act while driving – to really show off their holiday spirit.
 While we all want to spread holiday cheer, our blood pressure tends to increase once we enter a parking lot during this time of year.

-When that holiday shopping trip is interrupted by a car accident in a parking lot – a situation that could’ve been avoided – if you knew some simple rules.
+When that holiday shopping trip is interrupted by a car accident in a parking lot or someone hitting your parked car – a situation that could’ve been avoided – if you knew some simple rules.
 Therefore, before you start cursing Santa or any elves, we suggest you take some helpful tips before entering a parking lot full of other frenzied shoppers.

 Injured in a Parking Lot Accident

 - There are no serious injuries in a parking lot because everyone is driving slowly.

 - Sorry, Mrs. Clause, but this is false!
 It is a complete misconception that parking lot accidents don’t result in injuries.
 Many drivers are still preoccupied as they pull out of a parking spot without looking, change their radio, text while driving or just ignore who has the right of way.
 Distractions are at an all-time high during the holidays which results in many accidents – involving both cars and pedestrians.

 - Last year, the National Safety Council estimated that there more than 50,000 parking lot accidents, which caused more than 60,000 injuries and 500 fatalities.

 - Who has the right of way, Santa?!